 Humphreys Joiner Law Group, LLP represents tenants who have been wrongfully evicted by their landlords, as well as tenants whose landlords have attempted to wrongfully evict them.
-In most situations, we takes these kinds of cases on a contingency basis, meaning you pay costs but you do not pay attorneys’ fees unless the case settles or you prevail at trial.
+In most situations, we take these kinds of cases on a contingency basis, meaning you pay costs but you do not pay attorneys’ fees unless the case settles or you prevail at trial.

 Owner Move In Eviction

 Humphreys Joiner Law Group assists tenants in protecting their rights and ensuring they receive compensation for fraudulent owner move in evictions.

 An owner move in eviction, also called an OMI eviction, is when a landlord seeks possession of a rental unit from a tenant because he or she intends to move into the unit and reside there as his or her principal place of residence for 36 continuous months.
 This is one of the many just causes for eviction under the San Francisco Rent Ordinance.
 While this is a legal way for a landlord to evict a tenant, not every one of these evictions is legal.
 The Rent Ordinance sets forth important restrictions and requirements that landlords must follow.
 When a landlord fails to follow these requirements, or where a landlord does not truly intend to reside in the unit, the tenant can sue for wrongful eviction and may recover money damages from the landlord.